Headache, migraine and acupressure

 Sinusitis headache

-This type of headache usually results from a sinus infection, allergies or similar complaints.
-The pain is mainly felt near the nose, cheeks or forehead.
-It can lead to toothache, frontal headache or eye pain.
+This type of headache usually results from a sinus infection, allergies, or similar conditions.
+The pain is mainly felt near the nose, cheeks, or forehead.
+It can lead to toothache, frontal headache, or eye pain.
+Acupressure can help support the immune system in the long term so that it can fight the infection.
+In the short term, it can help relieve pain and open the sinuses by releasing endorphins.

 Cluster headache